-Inform and communicate with customers and deal with customer complaints quickly and efficiently.
+Address customer complaints quickly and efficiently.

 Promote savings and facilitate access to modern financial products and services that are tailored to the financial profile of the person concerned, including those with lower incomes or modest means.

-Make branches and distribution channels as accessible as possible to persons with physical disabilities, impairments.
+Make branches and distribution channels as accessible as possible to elderly people, persons with physical disabilities or impairments.

 Work towards mitigating the impact of their business on the environment, both directly in terms of own operations and indirectly in terms of customers and suppliers.